 MariaDB Primary Key Varchar

-In MariaDB, Varchar is data type syntax with a maximum size of 255 characters where the size is several characters to store.
+In MariaDB, Varchar is a data type syntax with a maximum size of 255 characters, allowing for the storage of several characters.
 It is a variable-length string.

 The syntax of MariaDB primary key varchar is given below: